Offline assignments

 - A small dashboard with a public API

-The point isn't to build production apps, it's to show creativity while training.
-Put these projects on GitHub, with a README that explains setup, features, and “what I'd improve if I had more time.”
+The point isn't to build production apps, it's to show some taste while you train.
+Put them on GitHub with a README that covers setup, features, and "what I'd improve if I had more time".

 A README.md is your handshake to the interviewer.
 It shows thoughtfulness, professionalism, and pride in your work.